P1xt/p1xt-guides/topic-guides/react.md

-# Vue - Topic Deep Dive
+# React - Topic Deep Dive

-The following is a deep dive, designed to familiarize you thoroughly with Vue.
-It is not the "easy path to just learning 'enough'" - it aims far highter, combining thorough study of the official docs, regular practice projects, comprehensive exploration of Vue's ecosystem and hands on non-Vue JavaScript practice to ensure a rock solid foundation in everything Vue.
+The following is a deep dive, designed to familiarize you thoroughly with React.
+It is not the "easy path to just learning 'enough'" - it aims far highter, combining thorough study of the official docs, regular practice projects, comprehensive exploration of React's ecosystem and hands on non-React JavaScript practice to ensure a rock solid foundation in everything React.

-## Tier 0 - reference only if you need pre-Vue basics
+## Tier 0 - reference only if you need pre-React basics
 - [ ] Course: [Introduction to Computer Science - CS50](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x#!)
 (If you want more confidence programming)
 - [ ]  Articles: How to not f-up your local files with Git [part1](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-1-e0756c88fd3c), [part2](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-2-fc4e243be02a) and [part 3](https://medium.com/chingu/how-to-not-f-up-your-local-files-with-git-part-3-bf03b27b6e64) (You want to be using git, read these to get up to speed.)
 - [ ]  Course: [Learn to Code HTML & CSS](http://learn.shayhowe.com/html-css/) (Intro, to get you started with HTML and CSS)